troglobit/ssdp-responder/README.md

 [![License Badge][]][License] [![Travis Status][]][Travis]

-Prototype micro SSDP responder for networked devices.
+Micro SSDP responder for networked devices.
+Useful for embedded systems that want to announce themselves to Windows clients.

+`ssdpd` is a stand-alone UNIX daemon with a built-in web server for serving the XML description.
+By default it announces itself as an InternetGatewayDevice.
+See the `configure` script for some options.

 Usage
 -----